schwaaab/Foundation-Interchange-with-Unveil-Lazy-Load/README.md

 ## Call plugin

-The example will load the plugin on all elements with the "data-lazy" attribute and load the image on an offset of 700px.
+The example below will initialize the plugin on all elements with the "data-lazy" attribute and load the image on an offset of 700px.

 ```html
 $('[data-lazy]').unveilInterchange(700);